mattermost/docs/source/manage/cloud-data-export.rst

    Export process job successfully created, ID: yfrr9ku5i7fjubeshs1ksrknzc

-While the job is running, its status can be checked using the ID that was provided when it was created, and when it is done the output will look similar to this:
+While the job is running, its status can be checked using the ID that was provided when it was created, and when it's done the output will look similar to this:

 .. code::